Terms of Business

 At the end of our appointment we will, where possible, take steps to delete or return personal data about you or provided by you about others at your request.
 However, given the long-term nature of much of the advice we provide, we may need to keep this personal data for such period as we deem appropriate.
 We will make any decision in this respect having regard to our legal and regulatory obligations, including Data Protection Laws.

-Where we retain any such personal data to satisfy our own legal or regulatory obligations, we confirm that we will do so as a data controller even if we originally held the
+Where we retain any such personal data to satisfy our own legal or regulatory obligations, we confirm that we will do so as a data controller even if we originally held the personal data as a data processor.
+In such cases, the obligations set out in paragraph 1.5 will apply.

-1.5 When Sackers act as data processor
+1.5 When Sackers act as data controller

-If we determine the purposes and means of processing personal data, we do so as a controller.
+Much of the advice we give does not involve the use of personal data.
+However, where personal data is relevant, and we determine the purposes and means of processing personal data, we do so as a controller.

 We confirm that we will comply with all the obligations imposed upon such a controller under the Data Protection Laws.
 As part of this, during the period of our appointment to provide legal services to you, we also confirm that we shall:

-• notify you promptly: (i) upon receiving a request for personal data or other request from a data subject, or if we receive any claim, complaint or allegation relating to the processing of the personal data; (ii) upon becoming aware of any breach of security leading to the destruction, loss or unlawful disclosure of the personal data in our possession or control.
+- notify you promptly: (i) upon receiving a request for personal data or other request from a data subject, or if we receive any claim, complaint or allegation relating to the processing of the personal data; (ii) upon becoming aware of any breach of security leading to the destruction, loss or unlawful disclosure of the personal data in our possession or control.
 We will co-operate with you to handle any such event and provide reasonable assistance;

-• upon request, provide you with information relating to our processing of personal data as reasonably required for you to satisfy your obligations under the applicable Data Protection Laws; and
+- upon request, provide you with information relating to our processing of personal data as reasonably required for you to satisfy your obligations under the applicable Data Protection Laws; and

-• be entitled to assume that you will only provide personal data to us that is necessary for the provision of our services to you and in compliance with the Data Protection Laws, and that even when we act as sole data controller, you are responsible for providing the information required by Articles 13 and 14 of the UK GDPR to the data subjects whose personal data is being shared with us.
+- be entitled to assume that you will only provide personal data to us that is necessary for the provision of our services to you and in compliance with the Data Protection Laws, and that even when we act as sole data controller, you are responsible for providing the information required by Articles 13 and 14 of the UK GDPR to the data subjects whose personal data is being shared with us.

-1.7 When Sackers act as joint controller or controller in common
+1.6 When Sackers act as joint controller or controller in common

 If we are jointly determining with you the purposes and means of the processing of personal data, we may be acting as a joint controller.